atharesinc/athares-browser/README.md

 -   Validate all input fields (createCircle, createChannel, createRevision)
 -   XSS sanitize all fields

+#### 0.4.0 (Essential Nice-to-haves)

+-   Emoji support
+-   Support images and links in messages

 #### 0.8.0

 -   CSS transitions for routes & everything else
+    -   Micro-interactions
 -   Server-side rendering
 -   Error Components
+-   Microoptimizing
 -   Webworkers and PWA stuff
     -   caching images
     -   Request to be added to homescreen
+    -   Push notifictions?
+        -   Is this even possible
     -   Inputs don't work on android?
         -   Possibly due to screen resizing?